Head to Admin > Infocapture > Your Project > Project Permissions > Project Roles

 - All tickets OR…

-- ...Only tickets of which they are the reporter AND/OR...
+- ...Only tickets of which they are the submitter AND/OR...

 - ...Only tickets of which they are the handler

-Rights can be defined for all tickets or only tickets of which the user is the reporter or handler.
-For example, users may be able to see all tickets submitted, but only be able to update those which they reported.
+Rights can be defined for all tickets or only tickets of which the user is the submitter or handler.
+For example, users may be able to see all tickets submitted, but only be able to update those that they submitted themselves.

-If you require more complex permissions, this may be possible by using a plugin.
+If you require more complex permissions than this, it may be possible by using a custom plugin.
 For more information, please see here.

 An example rights table